lnxjedi/gopherbot/doc/Plugin-Author's-Guide.md

+Gopherbot's functionality can be easily extended by writing plugins in one of several different languages.
+A single plugin can provide:
+ * One or more new commands the robot will understand
+ * Elevation logic for providing extra assurance of user identity
+ * Authorization logic for determining a user's rights to issue various commands

 This article deals mainly with writing plugins in one of the scripting languages supported by Gopherbot, the most popular means for writing new command plugins.
 For writing native compiled-in plugins in Go, see `gopherbot/main.go` and the sample plugins in `goplugins/`.
 API documentation for Robot methods is available